FacuBotta/background_generator/README.md

 ### Optional

 > In my case, I created a .sh file to then perform a Windows automatic task that will run it after starting the session.
 So, I'll have a new background generated every time I turn on my computer!
-> Here's how my file looks (notice that in my case, I have a virtual environment where I installed the dependencies and I must activate it to run the script):
+> Here's how my file looks (see that in my case, I have a virtual environment where I installed the dependencies and I must activate it to run the script):
 ```sh
      #!/bin/bash